 Executive Summary – Business plan writers are often so engrossed in their company and its idea that they forget that all of the plan’s possible readers aren’t industry specialists.
 Many of the executive summaries I read assumed some level of industry expertise, and in some instances, even understanding of the firm and business model.
 Executive summaries should be brief, to-the-point, and present a high-level summary of the business opportunity.
 The concept of a “elevator pitch” is crucial in this situation.
 In no more than five phrases, a solid strategy will describe what the firm does, who the target market is, and what the potential upside is.

 Expenditures — One of the most typical mistakes in company plan financials is underestimating or omitting some expenses entirely.
-Several proposals I recently reviewed failed to account for any human expenditures.
+Several proposals I recently evaluated failed to account for any human expenditures.
 If you’re bootstrapping your firm, this is great, but it has to be described explicitly in the supporting content.
 On the other hand, don’t talk about a sales team and then forget to include in the expenditures of that team in your personnel budget.

 Make sure your P&L contains all of your fixed expenditures for operating your firm when it comes to spending.
 You’d be shocked how many individuals neglect about things like rent, insurance, and website hosting fees, among other things.